valentina98/DL2_InstanceDiffusion/blogpost.md

 *Idea: close points*

 We created an image of a panda with three balloons using point specifications.
-Following this, we tried to decrease the distance generated another image where the balloons were positioned closer together.
+Following this, we generated another image decreasing the distance between the balloons.
 We observed the balloons often fail to generate correctly.

 <p style="text-align: center;">
   <img src="output_tests/gc7.5-seed0-alpha0.8/1_xl_s0.4_n20.png" alt="Panda and balloons" width="45%" style="margin: 0 1%;"/>